Procrat/eva/README.md

    **obtrusive** to manage your time.
 2. Eva should maximise your **motivation** while minimising your time **procrastinating**.
-3. **Automatic scheduling** should left to machines since humans are better at deciding importance, deadlines and estimated duration of tasks then at actually scheduling all the things in their lives.
+3. **Automatic scheduling** should be left to machines since humans are better at deciding importance, deadlines and estimated duration of tasks then at actually scheduling all the things in their lives.